Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 7. If the Object Browser Window is small, then drag the right and bottom edges to make it large enough to display all the Properties and Methods of the CurrentProject Object in the right-side window.

-When you select a Class Object or Public Constant definition from the Classes Window (left panel), the selected object members are displayed in the right-side window.
+When you select a Class Object or Public Constant definition from the Classes Window (left panel), the object members are displayed in the right-side window.

-Let us display information stored in some of these objects and how we address those object properties/methods and in which order we specify them?
+Let us display information stored in some of these objects and how we address those object properties/methods, and in which order we specify them?

-We will display the full Pathname (.FullName property value) of the active database with the following command, by typing it in the Debug Window and pressing Enter Key:
+We will display the full Pathname (.FullName property value) of the active database with the following command, by typing it in the Debug Window and pressing the Enter Key:

 ?
 Access.CurrentProject.FullName